Shawnee County CDDO

 5. reflects a need for a combination and sequence of special, interdisciplinary or genetic care, treatment or other services which are lifelong, or extended in duration and are individually planned and coordinated.
 AND

-6. does not include individuals who are solely severely emotionally disturbed or seriously and persistently mentally ill or have disabilities solely as a result as a result of infirmities of aging.
+6. does not include individuals who are solely severely emotionally disturbed or seriously and persistently mentally ill or have disabilities solely as a result of infirmities of aging.

-For children under the age of six, developmental disability means a severe, chronic disability which:
+For children under the age of eight, developmental disability means a severe, chronic disability which:

 1. is attributable to a mental or physical impairment or a combination of mental and physical impairments, AND